apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 6th, 2017: Apache Jackrabbit 2.4.x deprecated
+The Apache Jackrabbit Team has decided that since the 2.4 branch of the project looks like not being used anymore to drop support and deprecate this version.
+Previous branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions ([2.14](downloads.html#v2.14) for Java 7, [2.12](downloads.html#v2.12) for Java 6).

 #### September 4th, 2017: Apache Jackrabbit Oak 1.4.18 released
 Jackrabbit Oak 1.4.18 is a patch release that contains fixes and improvements over the previous 1.4.x release.
 See the